csc-training/hip-programming/streams/03-streams-asyncmemcpy/README.md

 Previously, kernels were launched concurrently in separate HIP streams, but memory copies back to the host were still blocking.

-This exercise builds upon the previous stream concurrency exercise, by adding asynchronous memory copies from device to host.
+This exercise extends the previous example by performing device-to-host memory transfers asynchronously in each stream.

 Start by **copying your last exercise result to this folder**: